-Per the Independent Administration of Estates Act (IAEA), executors will establish and/or approve the selling price for a house in probate.
-Usually, the executor will order a fair market value (FMV) appraisal to determine an appropriate selling price for the property.
+Per the Independent Administration of Estates Act, or IAEA, executors will establish and/or approve the selling price for a house in probate.
+Usually, the executor will order a fair market value, or FMV, appraisal to determine an appropriate selling price for the property.
 The executor will list the home for sale with a probate-experienced real estate agent.
 Executors will then work with the real estate agent to negotiate an acceptable sale to qualified prospective buyers.

 Real Estate Agents